 Where is the baby located at 31 weeks?

+Head down, booty up: this is the position you want your baby to be in by now.
 Not just because those bladder kicks are causing you to pee yourself without warning (the head constantly pushing on it isn’t much better), but because soon, the baby will have very little room to move at all, making it much more difficult to get into the birthing position.

 What does a baby look like at 31 weeks?